Bill Cosby Found Guilty Of All Charges In Sexual Assault Retrial

 This time around, the seven men and five women on the panel sat in the jury box of the Montgomery County Courthouse and listened to more than two weeks of testimony from 25 witnesses.
 Some cried on the stand recounting how Cosby attacked them while they were in drug-induced stupors, and others attempted to discredit main accuser Andrea Constand by detailing instances of supposed deceit and inconsistencies.

-"This case is about trust," Montgomery County District Attorney Kevin Steele told jurors in his opening remarks.
+"This case is about trust," Steele told jurors in his opening remarks.
 "This case is about betrayal, and that betrayal leading to the sexual assault of a woman named Andrea Constand."

 Constand, the only Cosby accuser whose case has triggered criminal charges, took the stand for the prosecution over two days, as she did during the first trial.